 New Covid-19 cases drop by more than a half in one part of Offaly but rise in another area

-The HSE has released its latest update detailing the number Covid-19 cases in each local electoral area in Offaly.
+The HSE has released its latest update on the number Covid-19 cases in each local electoral area in Offaly.

-According to the figures from the HSE, the Tullamore Area still has the highest rate in the county with a 14 Day Incidence Rate that remains above the national average.
-There were 53 new cases in the Tullamore Area in the last two weeks bringing the Incidence Rate down to 181.8.
-Last week the rate stood at 188.6.
+According to the figures from the HSE, the Tullamore Area still has the highest rate in the county with a 14 Day Incidence Rate above the national average.
+The rate for the area now stands at 188.6 cases per 100,000 with 55 new cases confirmed from June 22 to July 5.
+The previous week the rate stood at 157.8 cases per 100,000.

 Subscribe or register today to discover more from DonegalLive.ie